veeCan54/03-Route53DNSSECImplementation/README.md

 # Route 53 DNSSec Implementation.
 **Objectives:**
-1. Understand and emphasise the role DNSSEC plays and how to implement it in Route 53.
+1. Understand and emphasise the role DNSSec plays and how to implement it in Route 53.
-2. Implement a chain of trust from the parent TLD zone to the domain zone.
+2. Establish a chain of trust from the parent TLD zone to the domain zone.
-3. Examine the records returned before and after enabling DNSSec.
+3. Examine records returned before and after enabling DNSSec.
+Observe the signed records returned after enabling DNSSec.

 First let us examine some core concepts and players in DNS.
 When a client tries to connect to a website or load an application, Domain Name System is what helps the client determine the IP address of the website/application.
 This happens via what is called 'Walking the DNS tree' where the DNS resolver on the client's computer performs multiple queries until it gets the IP address of the website.